 Yoshihiro Aoko Deba Fillet Knife

 The seven-inch blade is crafted from high carbon blue steel.
 The blade is high quality and highly resistant to corrosion, rust, discoloration and stains.
-The knife is complimented by a wooden handle which is crafted from the Yew tree.
+The knife is of the highest quality on the planet and is complimented by a wooden handle which is crafted from the Yew tree.

 It has a water buffalo bolster and is easy to use, ergonomic and suitable for both left and right-handed people.
 This Deba knife also comes with a wooden sheath that is known as Saya.